 The research is clear: CX excellence is an existential imperative.
-Respondents believe customers have a low tolerance for subpar CX and will actively seek out alternatives based on poor interactions.
-When asked to agree or disagree with the statement that their organization will lose business to more customer-centric competitors if CX is not continually improved, 87% of respondents agreed (see Figure 1).
+Respondents believe that customers have a low tolerance for sub-par CX and will actively seek out alternatives based on poor interactions.
+When asked to agree or disagree with the statement that their organisation will lose business to more customer-centric competitors if CX is not continually improved, 87% of respondents agreed (see Figure 1).

 Figure 1.
-CX Stagnation Leads to Business Risk
+CX stagnation leads to business risk

-To what extent do you agree with the following statement: If we do not continually improve our CX capabilities, my organization will lose business to more customer-centric competitors.
-(Percent of respondents, organizations with <100 employees, N=500)
+To what extent do you agree with the following statement?
+If we do not continually improve our CX capabilities, my organisation will lose business to more customer-centric competitors.
+(Percentage of respondents, organisations with <100 employees, N=500)

-Clearly, CX capabilities matter-but on what factors are organizations focused when it comes to driving improvement in CX practices?
+Clearly, CX capabilities matter - but on what factors are organisations focused when it comes to driving improvement in CX practices?
 We asked this question of respondents and were encouraged by the results.
-Despite the research being fielded as organizations grappled with the uncertainty and macroeconomic impact of the COVID-19 pandemic, respondents report their organizations are focused on improving their ability to serve customers rather than reducing costs associated with CX.
-In particular, organizations are focused on providing better information to customers (see Figure 2).
+Despite the research being fielded as organisations grappled with the uncertainty and macro-economic impact of the COVID-19 pandemic, respondents report that their organisations are focused on improving their ability to serve customers rather than reducing the costs associated with CX.
+In particular, organisations are focused on providing better information to customers (see Figure 2).